-- Traffic Analysis for Voice over IP-Provides background information on various traffic analysis concepts and features that are applicable to Voice over IP (VoIP).
-This document presents fundamental traffic theory, several statistical traffic models, application of traffic analysis to VoIP networks, and an end-to-end traffic analysis example. - Cisco Unified Communications Manager Capacity Tool D -Calculates the minimum number of active subscribers that are required to support a given installation.
-Input consists primarly of quantity and usage information on the various device types that are supported in a Cisco Unified Communications Manager system. - Bandwidth Calculators The following tools are available to calculate bandwidth for contact center systems.
+For background information on various traffic analysis concepts and features that are applicable to Voice over IP (VoIP), see Traffic Analysis for Voice over IP.
+This document presents fundamental traffic theory, several statistical traffic models, application of traffic analysis to VoIP networks, and an end-to-end traffic analysis example.

+Use the Cisco Communications Manager Capacity Tool 1 to calculate the minimum number of active subscribers that are required to support a given installation.
+Inputs consist primarily of quantity and usage information on the various device types that are supported in a Cisco Unified Communications Manager system.